New front in "open access" science publishing row

 And it's big business, with the market in academic journals worth about $8 billion a year globally, according to analyst estimates.

-A new low-cost scientific journal unveiled on Tuesday with an unusual business model will add to the pressure on publishers like Reed Elsevier and Springer Science+Business Media, and stoke the debate over free access to research.
+A new low-cost scientific journal unveiled on Tuesday with an unusual business model will add to the pressure on publishers like Reed Elsevier and Axel Springer and stoke the debate over free access to research.

 The founders of the new journal, called PeerJ, come with a pedigree.
 Peter Binfield previously worked for PLoS One, the most successful part of the not-for-profit Public Library of Science, which has pioneered open access to scientific papers, and Jason Hoyt comes from the research database group Mendeley.